ZupIT/charlescd/hooks/README.md

 ## Pre-Push

 This hook runs during ```git push```, after the remote refs have been updated but before any objects have been transferred.
+In CharlesCD is used to verify if the commits to push have DCO Sign Off.

 # Configuration